open2c/coolpuppy/CONTRIBUTING.md

 $ pytest
 ```

-Unit tests are automatically run on Travis CI for pull requests.
+Unit tests are automatically run on GitHub Actions for pull requests.

 ## Coverage